JackieDo/Laravel-Log-Reader/README.md

 ),
 ```

-- The next step is add the follow line to the section `aliases`:
+- The next step is add the follow line to the section `aliases` in file `config/app.php`:

 ```php
 'LogReader' => Jackiedo\LogReader\Facades\LogReader::class,